Used 2014 Honda Accord Hybrid

 The EX-L adds a sunroof, leather upholstery, forward collision and lane-departure warning systems, a more sophisticated rearview camera, an auto-dimming rearview mirror, driver memory settings, heated front seats, a four-way power passenger seat and a premium seven-speaker sound system with a touchscreen display, satellite radio and smartphone app integration (HondaLink).

 The range-topping Touring has the above equipment and tops it off with LED headlights, adaptive cruise control and a navigation system with voice recognition.

-According to the EPA, you can expect fuel economy to be 47 mpg in combined driving (50 mpg city/45 mpg highway).
+According to the EPA, you can expect fuel economy to be 47 mpg combined (50 mpg city/45 mpg highway).
 In extensive Edmunds fuel economy testing, the Accord Hybrid managed 43.9 mpg, which is a mathematically negligible drop from the EPA combined estimate.
 Significantly, it achieved 55.4 mpg in 100 miles of suburban driving during our testing.

 The 2014 Honda Accord Hybrid comes with antilock disc brakes, stability and traction control, active front head restraints, front seat side airbags, side curtain airbags, blind-spot monitoring (LaneWatch) and a rearview camera as standard.
 Lane-departure and forward-collision warning systems come with the EX-L and Touring trim levels.